FreshKernel/kraft-sync/README.md

-   to run the script as Kotlin will include everything it needs in the JAR file directly allowing it to use the existing Java JRE on your system/launcher, it's also use [Kotlin Standard Library](https://kotlinlang.org/api/latest/jvm/stdlib/), the JAR file for Kotlin/JVM applications around 1.7MB without dependencies, it does provide too many features and advantages compared to this size
+   to run the script as Kotlin will include everything it needs in the JAR file directly allowing it to use the existing Java JRE on your system/launcher, it's also use [Kotlin Standard Library](https://kotlinlang.org/api/latest/jvm/stdlib/), the JAR file for Kotlin/JVM applications around 1.7 MB without dependencies, it does provide many features and advantages compared to this size
 2. **Compatible with older versions of Java**: Thanks to [Kotlin], it's possible to use recent language features like [Sealed Classes](https://docs.oracle.com/en/java/javase/17/language/sealed-classes-and-interfaces.html)